-AX INCREMENT FINANCING FUNDING AGREEMENT ("Agreement") is entered lay of, 2017 by CITY OF LEE'S SUMMIT, MISSOURI (the "City"), and , a (the "Company").
-RECITALS functions and pov The City is a constitutional charter city incorporated and exercising governmental wers pursuant to the Constitution and the Statutes of the State of Missouri.
-The principal is located at the City Hall, 220 SE Green St., Lee's Summit, Missouri 64063. was created pursuet seq.
-(R.S.Mo.1 The Tax Increment Financing Commission of Lee's Summit, Missouri (the "Commission") and to the Real Property Tax Increment Allocation Redevelopment Act, Sections 99.800 982, as amended) (the "Act"), and under Ordinance No. 3724, adopted by the City Council rincipal office of the Commission is located at City Hall, 220 SE Green St., Lee's Summit, С. Т The Company is aengaged in the business of with offices at economic develo The Commission has been requested by the Company to consider a potential plan for pment-based financing for the Company related to the development of (the "Plan"), which Plan may include, without limitation, a tax increment financial development-base is approved by the ing plan within the City, in accordance with the Act, or any other local or state economic ed financing tool or option that is or may become available to the City and, if such Plan e City, the City and the Commission may be requested to provide such other services and be required to implement and administer the Plan through its completion. them, in the form consultants, direct with the review assistance author The Commission and the City do not have a source of funds to finance costs incurred by m of additional City staff time, legal, fiscal, planning, transportation and engineering et out-of-pocket expenses and other costs, resulting from services rendered in connection, evaluation, processing and consideration applications for tax increment financing ized by the Act, or any other local or state economic development-based financing tool or may become available to the City. generated by the Agreement and p f the Company's Plan is approved by the City Council and if sufficient revenues are redevelopment contemplated by the Plan, Commission and City costs covered by this aid by Company shall be reimbursed to Company from monies deposited into the Special pursuant to 99.845 R.S.Mo.
-AGREEMENT in accordance with the provisions of the Act, give all notices, make all publications and hold hearings as required by the Act on behalf of the City or the Commission;
+into this day of , 2017 by CITY OF L G AGREEMENT ("Agreement") is entered EE'S SUMMIT, MISSOURI (the "City"), and , a (the Company).
+RECITALS powers pursuant to the e Constitution and the Sta incorporated and exercising governmental atutes of the State of Missouri.
+The principal, Lee's Summit, Missouri 64063. et seq.
+(R.S.Mo rsuant to the Real Pro 5.1982, as amended) (to be principal office of the perty Tax Increment Alloche "Act"), and under Ordi Lee's Summit, Missouri (the "Commission") ocation Redevelopment Act, Sections 99.800 nance No. 3724, adopted by the City Council at City Hall, 220 SE Green St., Lee's Summit, C. The Company is a with offices s at engaged in the business of increment final development-b is approved by ncing plan within the ased financing tool or the City, the City and cing for the Company re (the "Plan"), which Pl City, in accordance with a r option that is or may be the Commission may be e Company to consider a potential plan for elated to the development oflan may include, without limitation, a tax the Act, or any other local or state economic come available to the City and, if such Plan requested to provide such other services and e Plan through its completion. consultants, din with the revie assistance auth orm of additional Cit rect out-of-pocket exp ew, evaluation, proce ty staff time, legal, fiscal benses and other costs, re- essing and consideration any other local or state of source of funds to finance costs incurred by al, planning, transportation and engineering sulting from services rendered in connection applications for tax increment financing economic development-based financing tool Agreement and he redevelopment cor ntemplated by the Plan, of all be reimbursed to Comp City Council and if sufficient revenues are Commission and City costs covered by this pany from monies deposited into the Special AGREEMENT in accordance with the provisions of the Act, give all notices, make all publications and hold hearings as required by the Act on behalf of the City or the Commission;